xlaesch/CUGymStats/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for more details.